Skip to main content

 sudo apt install -y pgbackrest

-4. Create a configuration and set up backups
+4. Create the configuration and set up backups

 sudo mkdir -p /etc/pgbackrest